 In 2013 the 4th Edition of the ACOP L8 was released.
 Previously to the 4th edition there was an artificial 300 litre volume limit for hot & cold-water systems which effectively excluded domestic rented properties from the ACOP L8.
 The limit existed because it was felt that there was little to no risk of Legionella developing in smaller water systems.
 The 4th edition of the ACOP L8 removed the artificial 300 litre limit and for the first time brought smaller domestic systems under the scope of the ACOP L8.
 This was done because research has shown that Legionella can exist and grow in smaller water systems.
 In support of the change the HSE released a document called "Essential Information for Providers of Residential Accomodation".

-Under the Housing & Planning Act 2016 councils can now issue a Civil Penalty against Landlords & Letting Agents of up to £30,000 for not meeting the required housing standards including Health & Safety.
-The Civil Penalties were introduced in April 2017 as an alternative to councils bringing criminal prosecutions.
-Local Authorties are then allowed to keep the fines.
+Under the Housing & Planning Act 2016 councils can now issue a civil penalty against landlords of up to £30,000 for not meeting the required housing standards including health & safety.
+The civil penalties were introduced in April 2017 as an alternative to councils bringing criminal prosecutions.
+Local authorities are then allowed to keep the fines.
 Some authorities are also considering introducing licensing schemes under the new legislation.
 The act also allows for councils to issue Banning Orders & Rent Repayment Orders.
-There is no limit to how many fines can be issued and Landlords & Lettings Agents could be hit with multiple fines at the same time.
-Under Health & Safety law Landlords can be fined for simply not having a Legionella Risk Assessment in place.
+There is no limit to how many fines can be issued, and Landlords could be hit with multiple fines at the same time.
+Under health & safety law landlords can be fined for simply not having a risk assessment in place.

 The Confusion About Legionella Risk Assessments